datastax/dsbulk/executor/reactor/README.md

 # DataStax Bulk Loader Executor Reactor Implementation

-DSBulk's Executor is a pluggable abstraction that allows DSBulk to execute queries using reactive programming.
+DSBulk's Bulk Executor API is a pluggable abstraction that allows DSBulk to execute queries using reactive programming.

 **Important**: this module exists solely because initially the DataStax Java driver did not contain an API to execute queries reactively.
 Now that the driver exposes this feature, this module and its